kubeshop/tracetest/examples/keptn-integration/README.md

 # Running Tracetest with Keptn

+[Tracetest](https://tracetest.io/) is a testing tool based on OpenTelemetry that permits you to test your distributed application.
+It allows you to use your trace data generated on your OpenTelemetry tools to check and assert if your application has the desired behavior defined by your test definitions.

 [Keptn](https://keptn.sh/) is a powerful tool to automate the lifecycle of your application running on Kubernetes.
 One of the tasks that we can do on `keptn` is to test an application and see if it is healthy and ready to be used by your users.

 By using the Keptn [Job Executor Service](https://github.com/keptn-contrib/job-executor-service) plugin, we can upload a Tracetest test definition and a CLI configuration to a service and run a test using the following job: